Seirdy/seirdy.one/content/posts/website-best-practices.md

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

 Darker backgrounds draw less power on devices with OLED screens; however, backgrounds should never be solid black.
 White text on a black background causes halation, especially among astigmatic readers.
 Halation comes from the word "halo", and refers to a type of "glow" or ghosting around words.
-There has been some [experimental](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) evidence to support this.
+There has been some [experimental color research](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal evidence from astigmatic users](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) to support this.

 <figure>
 <figcaption>